emotion-js/emotion/CONTRIBUTING.md

 ## Building

-- `yarn build` will build the module for publishing to npm.
+- Run `yarn build` in the root directory to build the modules.
+(Required before publishing)
 - `yarn clean` will delete built resources.

+## Documentation Website Development

+- Run above installation steps and then
+- Run `yarn start:site` to run a development server of gatsby.
+- Run `yarn build:site` to create a build of the assets for the documentation website.